lehlud/Plasmatum/README.md

 -- quadratic function with a higher slope g(x) = 2 * f(x);

--- a function that converts anything to a float u(x) = x as Float;
+-- a function that converts anything to a 'Float' u(x) = x as Float;

--- because Plasmatum does not throw exceptions
+-- Because Plasmatum does not throw any errors,
--- converting anything to a Float that cannot
+-- everything that should be converted to a
--- be converted to a Float creates an Undefined
+-- 'Float' but cannot be converted to a 'Float'
--- value
+-- becomes 'Undefined'.

 ```